 I am many things.
 I have accomplished a lot.
 Some even call "me, myself and I" a piece of art.

-I already showed my paintings on several occasions in Germany and France and Harald Huss, the vice chairmen of the Kunstverein Nürtingen wrote the following about:
+Harald Huss, the vice chairmen of the Kunstverein Nürtingen and one of my early professional supporters wrote the following about my paintings:

 About the art of Christine Graf